jolice/MoscowMetroBot/README.md

 # MoscowMetroBot

-A simple Telegram bot for planning routes in the Moscow Metropolitan.
+A Telegram bot for planning routes in the Moscow Metro.

+# Features

+- Construction of detailed text routes between any two stations in the Moscow Metro.
+- Prefix-based station name matching eliminating the need for specifying full station name.
+- Maintenance of statistics for the individual routes and stations.

-# Commands
+# Commandst

 Besides the route planning, the bot currently supports the following commands: